-Trinity College Dublin offers first year students the opportunity to get involved in the university’s research, working with academic staff often on questions of global significance.
+Trinity College Dublin offers undergraduate students the opportunity to get involved in the university’s research, working with academic staff often on questions of global significance.
 The scholarship helps students develop and practise leadership skills in preparation for life after graduation.
 It enables undergraduates to become part of a network of high performing students from around the world.
 The programme is open to students in the second year of a four-year undergraduate degree course, and those in the second or third year of a five-year undergraduate or integrated masters course.

 The three qualities of leadership

 There are three elements to the Laidlaw Scholarship: